 The PDP should put its house in order

-It is important for the PDP to learn lessons from its own experience is clear for all to see.
+That the PDP seems incapable of learning lessons from its own experience is clear for all to see.
 Less than a decade ago, the party controlled more than 60 per cent of the National Assembly membership as well as no fewer than 23 of the 36 states of the federation.
 Unfortunately, the PDP got enmeshed in a self-inflicted crisis arising from the virtual overthrow of its constitution by a cult of former and serving governors.
 That habitual impunity is evident in the current crisis.
-But it is in the interest of our democracy that critical stakeholders who still command respect within the party to move in and resolve the issue of the House minority leadership so that the PDP can move ahead as a strong opposition platform with ideas on how to reposition the country for peace and prosperity.
+But it is in the interest of our democracy that critical stakeholders who still command respect within the party move in and resolve whatever the differences are so that the PDP can become a strong opposition platform with ideas on how to reposition the country for peace and prosperity.

 For us and many Nigerians, there is no better time than now for a resilient opposition that can help to galvanise and mobilise the people around alternative views.
 But the PDP leaders need deliberate and sustained efforts in image and perception management, to regain the confidence of the people, following their not-so-edifying record of 16 years in power.
 In the present circumstance, the PDP has a responsibility to ensure that the Tinubu administration is always answerable to the public by putting the spotlight on serious issues and making public officials more accountable to the people.
 But to do that effectively, the party must reinvent itself by learning from the mistakes of the past.
 Those entails answering questions about how and why it continues to lose elections in many of the states and at the federal level.